wp-plugins/simple-intranet-directory/readme.txt

 1. This screen shot shows the Simple Intranet Directory with employee extended profile information and user photos/avatars.

 == Changelog ==
+= 2.5 =
+* Adds two new parameters to the employees shortcode to allow for sorting the directory by default when loading.
+For example, [employees sort="last_name" order="ASC"] would sort by last names in ascending order (starting with A to Z).

 = 2.4 =
 * Adds the option in Your Profile to allow public access for non-logged in users to view detailed employee profiles.